Artists-for-Humanity/module-space-invaders-phaser/tutorial/step2.md

 ### What is console.log?

 When you are writing Javascript code you will use the code `console.log()` very frequently.
-What this code does is it shows us stuff inside of the console tab in our web browser.
+What this code does is it shows us information inside of the console tab in our web browser.
 Debugging is a term for seeing what's going on inside of the code.
 Debugging code is purely for us the developer to see how code is running. **It does not do anything in our end result.**

 The reason we added `console.log("Does this work");` inside of our `main.js` file was to check if our `main.js` file was being loaded correctly.
 If it was not loaded correctly we would not see the message in our console.